Conveuropean logo

 Berlin Germany

 The first time I went to Berlin back in 2006 I noticed there was this ugly building "under construction".
 I was curious and I took a picture that was buried in my hard drive.
-Today when I was cleaning up my computer I found this picture again and I realized they were not building anything, but it was actually the other way around: They were dismantling the "Palace of the Republic".
+Today, when I was cleaning up my computer, I found this photo again and I realized they were not building anything, but it was actually the other way around: they were dismantling the "Palace of the Republic".
 This building was the seat of the parliament of the German Democratic Republic.
-A couple of years later I visited Berlin and the construction was gone.
+A couple of years later, I visited Berlin, and the construction was gone.
 Berlin will always be one of my favorite cities in Europe.

 East Berlin, Berlin, Germany